PetteriMoilanen/Demos/README.md

 # Demos
-A repo for demo notebooks/scripts of various tools and techniques I've explored.
+A repo for demo notebooks/scripts of various tools and techniques I've explored recently.
+Most of them are about LLMs and LLM agent systems.
 The idea is to demonstrate the basics of a tool/library/whatever and also contain links to documentation and other resources.

 ## The directory structure
-- **notebooks** folder contains stand-alone Colab notebooks demonstrating stuff.
+- **notebooks** folder contains stand-alone Colab notebooks.

 ## Contents